You still accrue (build up) your usual holiday entitlement while you're on maternity leave. This includes bank holidays.

 When you know you're going to be taking maternity leave, you should agree with your employer:

-- how much holiday you'll accrue before and during your planned maternity leave
+- how much holiday entitlement you'll accrue before and during your planned maternity leave

-- when you're going to take your accrued holiday
+- if you're going to take your accrued holiday before or after maternity leave

 - how much you can carry over, if appropriate